Mokalbari/Mokalbari/README.md

 # Hi there, I'm Romain! 👋
 **Web Developer | Tea Aficionado**
 ### 🧑‍💻 About Me
-I’m Romain, your friendly neighborhood web developer.
+Hey there!
+I'm Romain, your go-to TypeScript and React Web Developer ⚛️.

-But wait, there’s more!
-I’m also a certified master tea sommelier.
+But that’s not all – I’m also a certified master tea sommelier.
-Yes, you read that right – I can both code a website and brew the perfect cup of tea.
+Yes, you read that right – I can craft a flawless website and brew the perfect cup of tea.

-Over the past decade, I’ve journeyed from being a musician to a master tea sommelier to a web developer.
+In the last decade, I've transformed from a musician to a tea expert to a web developer.
 What can I say?
-I like to keep things **interesting**.
+I thrive on keeping things exciting.

 When I'm not reading docs or pouring tea, you can find me hiking through nature or savoring a glass of natural wine.